uw-dims/dims-ad/source/dimsarchitecturaldesign.rst

 Concept of execution
 --------------------

+.. note:: TBD

    This paragraph shall describe the concept of execution among the software units.
 It shall include diagrams and descriptions showing the dynamic relationship of the software units, that is, how they will interact during DIMS operation, including, as applicable, flow of execution control, data flow, dynamically controlled sequencing, state transition diagrams, timing diagrams, priorities among units, handling of interrupts, timing/sequencing relationships, exception handling, concurrent execution, dynamic allocation/deallocation, dynamic creation/deletion of objects, processes, tasks, and other aspects of dynamic behavior.

 .. interfacedesign:

 Interface design
 ----------------

+.. note:: TBD

    This paragraph shall be divided into the following subparagraphs to describe the interface characteristics of the software units.
 It shall include both interfaces among the software units and their interfaces with external entities such as systems, configuration items, and users.
 If part or all of this information is contained in Interface Design Descriptions (IDDs), in section 5 of the SDD, or elsewhere, these sources may be referenced.

 .. interfaceiddiagrams:

 Interface identification and diagrams
 -------------------------------------

+.. note:: TBD

    This paragraph shall state the project-unique identifier assigned to each interface and shall identify the interfacing entities (software units, systems, configuration items, users, etc.) by name, number, version, and documentation references, as applicable.
 The identification shall state which entities have fixed interface characteristics (and therefore impose interface requirements on interfacing entities) and which are being developed or modified (thus having interface requirements imposed on them).
 One or more interface diagrams shall be provided, as appropriate, to depict the interfaces.

 .. projectid_A: